~ Menu ~

 down.
 Phew!

-pâté and so trying to be a good girl I put the pot in the fridge for later and,
+I ran out of toast before I finished the pâté and so trying to be a good girl I put the pot in the fridge for later and, of course, forgot about it.

-Today I noticed it and thought “hmm”, among other things.
-I was soubising some onions at the time so added a spoonful of them to the pâté together with enough fresh breadcrumbs to
+I was cooking some sweet and tender onions at the time so added a spoonful of them to the pâté together with enough fresh breadcrumbs to make the texture capable of holding together.
+I was tempted to add and egg but at the same time didn’t fancy it so didn’t and I’m glad.

 I then made a little pâté cake, coated it